-Within the claims provisions, best estimates claim liabilities and associated reinsurance recoveries are derived using standard actuarial reserving techniques, and separately for attritional and large events.
-The process is overseen by the Group & LICL Reserve Committee, a management committee that reviews the reserves, with particular attention on the large events, and the approach to determining these.
-The reserves are then recommended for approval by the Audit Committee.
+Within the claims provisions, best estimates claim liabilities and associated reinsurance recoveries are derived using standard actuarial reserving techniques and separately for attritional and large events.
+The process is overseen by subsidiary reserve committees, a management committee that reviews the reserves, with particular attention on the large events, and the approach to determining these.
+The reserves are then recommended for approval by the LHL Audit Committee to the Board.

 Within the premium provisions, future claims are estimated by applying expected gross ultimate loss ratios to the premiums in respect of unexpired exposure on legally bound policies (whether incepted or not).
 The loss ratios are sourced from the business plan and represents the best estimate view (i.e. the mean of the distribution of future outcomes) of the losses likely to emerge in future periods, and as such are deemed a reasonable assumption to use.
 Reinsurance recovery ratios, which are again sourced from the business plan, are applied to the gross future claims to determine the expected future reinsurance cashflows.
-The Events not in data ("ENID") uplift, see below, is applied to these amounts to move this estimation to an 'all outcomes' basis.
+The events not in data ("ENID") uplift, see below, is applied to these amounts to move this estimation to an 'all outcomes' basis.